rexrainbow/phaser3-rex-notes/docs/docs/gridcutimage.md

 ## Introduction

-Create image game objects in grids, to assemble target texture.
+Grid cut image texture to frames, then create image game objects from these frames.

 - Author: Rex
 - Methods